 Being able to get access to additional finance can be invaluable when circumstances change suddenly.
-Conservative fiscal practices meant Three Blue Ducks was in a strong position when the COVID-19 crisis struck.
+Conservative fiscal practices meant Three Blue Ducks was in a strong position when the COVID-19 crisis struck in 2020.
 While the business has been able to pay suppliers and employees without recourse to external funding, its leadership team wanted to ensure they had enough in the bank to fund its recovery.

-“When the government announced they’d be working with institutions to offer the Coronavirus SME Guarantee Scheme to provide unsecured loans of up to $250,000, we applied to Westpac,” says Paul Dewhurst.
+“When the government announced they’d be working with institutions to offer the Coronavirus SME Guarantee Scheme, we applied to Westpac,” says Paul Dewhurst.

 “Because we had a good track record and our accounts were up to date, it was a straightforward process and our application was approved in just a few days.”

 In extraordinary times, business owners may need to pivot and paddle hard to stay afloat.
-Using lessons from the COVID-19 pandemic to make your business more resilient can help put you in a stronger position next time a crisis occurs.
+Using lessons from the past two years to make your business more resilient can help put you in a stronger position next time a crisis occurs.